You are here

 Multilateral development banks play a key role in financing large-scale development projects, such as dams and forestry initiatives, that have often had devastating impacts on indigenous people and their communities.
 The Center led a workshop on the United Nations System and multilateral development banks for the traditional and ancestral authorities of the Mayan Nation.

-Update: Five Year Anniversary of the US Endorsement of the UN Declaration on the Rights of Indigenous Peoples
+OAS adopts new Declaration on the Rights of Indigenous Peoples